staropram/glyph2jpg/README.md

 Example:

-./glyph2jpg path_to_font image_width image_height xpad ypad depth glyphcode glyph_size output.jpg

-./glyph2jpg Organo.ttf 990 950 5 5 1 99 250 output.jpg
+./glyph2jpg Chunkfive.otf 990 990 5 5 1 106 248 output.jpg

 yields:

 ![b glyph rendered to jpg](output.jpg)

-Note that the glyph is centered in the rendered jpg, and bottom justified (after padding)
+Note that the glyph is centered in the rendered jpg, and bottom justified (after padding).
+The width could be reduced in this case to make a smaller image, but in this case the image is square having total dimensions 1000x1000.

+When rendering an entire set of glyphs for a font, a run through of all glyphs is needed to get the correct scaling for a given image size.
+So that they all fit.

-test.sh generates ascii a..Z in an output directory called output
+test.sh generates ascii a..Z in an output directory called output and can be used for the purpose of determining this